 To refer by e-mail to this file use "bermuda-online.org/banking.htm" as your Subject.

 While Bermuda is certainly an offshore international business and insurance center, it is not an international banking center.
 International banks, which in other offshore locations and also in many onshore jurisdictions, are allowed to register as banks and can operate in those countries, are not allowed in Bermuda to register or operate as banks.

 HSBC, Bermuda, Royal Gazette photo

 Harbourview Centre, Front and Reid Streets, Hamilton.
 Phone 295-4000.
 Fax 295-7093.
-About 47% of the local banking market.
-The largest by a considerable margin and most profitable Bermuda bank, especially since February 2004 under HSBC ownership when acquired for US$1.3 billion.
 Since 1889.
 Formerly the Bank of Bermuda Limited.
+The largest by a considerable margin and most profitable Bermuda bank, especially since February 2004 under HSBC ownership when acquired for US$1.3 billion.
+At HSBC acquisition the bank employed 1,050 people but reduced this to about 730 in 2012.
+About 47% of the local banking market.
+The number of work permit holders employed at the bank was now about 57, down from more than 250 in 2004, meaning the proportion of Bermudians in the bank's workforce has risen substantially.

 65 Front & Reid Streets, Hamilton HM 12.
 Phone 295-1111.
 About 40% of the local banking market.
 Main investors are the Canadian Carlyle Group (18.64%) and the Canadian Imperial Bank of Commerce (CIBC), 18.64% (together they own nearly 40%), then Bermuda Government Pension Funds, Wellcome Trust, Julian Robertson and Goshen Investments LLC.